z5labs/battlebots/docs/content/research_and_development/adrs/0005-battlebot-universe-topological-properties.md

 Without well-defined topological properties, we cannot:
 - Implement consistent position and movement mechanics
-- Calculate distances for ranged attacks and detection
-- Define collision detection algorithms
 - Establish arena boundaries and out-of-bounds handling
-- Provide predictable physics for bot developers
+- Provide a predictable spatial framework for bot developers
-- Design pathfinding algorithms
+- Design algorithms that work with the spatial structure
 - Support visualization and rendering systems
-- Create a coherent spatial framework for all game mechanics
+- Create a coherent foundation for all spatial game mechanics

 ## Decision Drivers